 So here are some quick tips to make your CSS load faster.

 1. External stylesheets

-Always avoid inline CSS in the html code to style individual elements, because it loads with each page load.
-Whereas external stylesheets get cached by browsers and do not need to reload everytime a visitor continues to browse your site.
+Always avoid inline CSS in the HTML code to style individual elements, because it loads with each page load.
+Whereas external stylesheets get cached by browsers and do not need to reload every time a visitor continues to browse your site.

-<link rel="stylesheet" href="http://domain.com/style.css" type="text/css" />
+<link rel="stylesheet" href="https://domain.com/style.css" type="text/css" />

 margin-top: 0px; margin-bottom: 0px; margin-left: 2px; margin-right:2px;

 6. Compress CSS files

 Minify and compress the CSS code, again to reduce CSS file size so that it loads as fast as possible.
 While many caching and compression plugins can do this automatically, it increases server load so watch out for that if you are on shared hosting.